aidanboop/aidanboop.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+  **Data Science Student at MTU.**

+  *"Every thought we think is creating our future."*

 Hi!
 My name is Aidan Boop.

 I'm currently a student at Michigan Technological University pursuing a Bachelors in Data Science.
   This is a final project for my DATA1201 Course.
 A fun fact about me: I have a tattoo of my favorite anime character [Toji Fushiguro](https://jujutsu-kaisen.fandom.com/wiki/Toji_Fushiguro), which isn't something you come across often...